-There’s also a sort of discrimination of working mothers.
+There’s also a sort of discrimination against working mothers.
 It’s not a too rare practice for a mother who newly returned to work to be overlooked for promotion.
-It might sound harsh but such position can be understood.
-No wonder that your boss wants to have on an important position someone who won’t need to leave the office suddenly because of their baby.
+It might sound harsh but such a position can be understood.
+No wonder your boss wants to have in an important position someone who won’t need to leave the office suddenly because of their baby.

 3. Changed perspective